FreeMarker Syntax

 </#list>

 You can refer to fields from rows in sublists using the following syntax.
 The numeral in square brackets indicates which record from the sublist is being referenced.
-Direct referencing through square brackets must be handled by ?has_content function.
+When referencing directly using square brackets, use the ?has_content function.

 <#if record.sublist[#]?has_content>${record.sublist[#].field}</#if>

-For example, to reference the name of the secondary contact on a customer record, first query to see if there are more than one contact names, if so return the name from that sublist.
+For example, to reference the name of the secondary contact on a customer record, first query to see if there are least two contact names, if yes, return the name from that sublist.

 <#if 1 < customer.contactRoles?size>${customer.contactRoles[1].contact}</#if>

-To include the email signature you created in your user preferences Home > Set Preferences, insert the following Freemarker syntax into your scriptable email template. ${preferences.message_signature}.
+To include the email signature you created in your user preferences Home > Set Preferences, add the following Freemarker syntax into your scriptable email template. ${preferences.message_signature}.

 For examples of scriptable templates, see Sample Scriptable Templates.